abouzek/ABSlidingWebImageViewController/README.md

 * The showGradient BOOL determines whether a white gradient on the left and right of the collection view will be shown.

+* The instance should be added as a child view controller and the frame should be manually set.
+The view is intended to be constrained to a single line.
+The item size can be changed with the ABSegmentedViewController selector:

+	-(void)setItemSize:(CGSize)itemSize;

 ## Installation

 ABSlidingWebImageViewController is available through [CocoaPods](http://cocoapods.org).
 To install